EpicBlue1/TimelyLemon/README.md

 ## Features and Functions

-- An overview displaying all members added total income, expenses and total tax expense (monthly).
-- Add Users and tax bracket and income after tax will be automatically calculated.
+- High scores/ Previous scores are saved in storage so they can be viewed even after closing the app.
+- High scores can be cleared
+- High Score for each category are saved
-- Add expenses and track total expenses.
+- Custom UI and animations
+- Trivia Questions about 70's 80's and 90's pop culture
+- Answer validation
-- Calculate savings based on income after tax or before tax.
+- Responses based on scores and specific category

 ## Development Process